Dovalization/open-imageboard-monorepo/README.md

 ## 📄 License

-This project is licensed under the (MIT License)[https://opensource.org/licenses/MIT].
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute this code as you see fit.

 ## 🤝 Contributing